ElsayedDev/Instagram_clone/README.md

 # KotlinAndGo

-this project to implements my new skills in Kotlin as android development & GoLang as backend
+this project to implements my new skills in Kotlin Compose as android development & GoLang as backend